sangeetashukla/OpenPedCan-analysis/analyses/methylation-analysis/README.md

 - `metadata/gencode.v19.annotation.gtf.gz` [GENCODE evidence-based annotation of the human genome (GRCh37), version 19 (Ensembl 74)](http://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/)

 ## Results
 Summary result files of methylation `beta-values` and `M-values` are too large to upload to this repository and available on the CHOP HPC `Isilon` sever (location: `/mnt/isilon/opentargets/wafulae/methylation-analysis/results/`).
-Please contact `Avin Ferrel (@afarrel)` for access.
+Please contact `Avin Farrel (@afarrel)` for access.
 Only the median `beta-values` and `M-values` are uploaded to this repository.
 - `results/Normal-beta-values-methylation.tsv.gz`
 - `results/Normal-m-values-methylation.tsv.gz`
 - `results/NBL-beta-values-methylation.tsv.gz`